PumasAI-Labs/NLME-Model/docs/reference.md

 FOCE

 : Estimation method originally from NONMEM, it means **F**irst **O**rder **C**onditional **E**ffects.
-Please refer to the [Pumas documentation](htts://docs.pumas.ai) for more details.
+Please refer to the [Pumas documentation](https://docs.pumas.ai) for more details.

 Naive Pooled

 : Estimation method that ignores subject-specific parameters relying only on population parameters.
-Please refer to the [Pumas documentation](htts://docs.pumas.ai) for more details.
+Please refer to the [Pumas documentation](https://docs.pumas.ai) for more details.

 Laplace

 : Estimation method that uses Laplacian approximation under the hood.
-Please refer to the [Pumas documentation](htts://docs.pumas.ai) for more details.
+Please refer to the [Pumas documentation](https://docs.pumas.ai) for more details.

 Ω

 : The covariance matrix of the subject-specific parameters.
-Commonly referred as the "Omega" matrix.
+Commonly referred to as the "Omega" matrix.

 η

 : The individual subject-specific parameters.
-Commonly referred as "etas".
+Commonly referred to as "etas".
 Generally a vector for each subject, e.g. `η = [η₁, η₂]`.

 `icoef`